hsocarras/nodbus-plus/docs/client/nodbus_master_tcp.rst

 .. contents:: Table of Contents
    :depth: 3

-This class extends :ref:`ModbusClient Class <modbus_master>`.
-It provides the basic functionalities to handle Modbus TCP Aplication Data Units (ADU).
+This class extends :ref:`ModbusTcpClient Class <modbus_tcp_master>`.
+It provides ready to use Modbus TCP Client.

-..
-Figure:: /images/tcp_adu.png

-   *Modbus Tcp Aplication Data Unis*

-Creating a ModbusTcpClient Instance
+Creating a NodbusTcpClient Instance
 ===================================

 new ModbusTcpClient()